alcantarar/UWM_GitHub_Workshop/Tutorial_Instructions/breakout_1.md

 and then select the green "New pull request" button.

-If you click on the *base repository*, you'll see multiple options because the original `ASB_Tutorial` repository is owned by `alcantarar` and has just been copied to your group leader's account via a process called [*forking*](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
+If you click on the *base repository*, you'll see multiple options because the original `UWM_GitHub_Workshop` repository is owned by `alcantarar` and has just been copied to your group leader's account via a process called [*forking*](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
 Forking a public repository allows you to have a copy, make any changes, and potentially contribute to the original repository via pull requests.
-However, in this tutorial you are just contributing to your group leader's forked `ASB_Tutorial` repository, not the original one.
-Set the *base repository* to `GROUP-LEADER-USERNAME/ASB_Tutorial`, *base branch* to `master`, and the *compare branch* to your branch from the dropdown menu:
+However, in this tutorial you are just contributing to your group leader's forked `UWM_GitHub_Workshop` repository, not the original one.
+Set the *base repository* to `GROUP-LEADER-USERNAME/UWM_GitHub_Workshop`, *base branch* to `master`, and the
+*compare branch* to your branch from the dropdown menu:

 ![](../media/PR-dropdown.png)